Persecution of Christians: Sassanian Empire

 Zoroastrian high priest Kartir, refers in his inscription dated about 280 on the Ka'ba-ye Zartosht monument in the Naqsh-e Rostam necropolis near Zangiabad, Fars, to persecution (zatan – "to beat, kill") of Christians ("Nazareans n'zl'y and Christians klstyd'n").
 Kartir took Christianity as a serious opponent.
 The use of the double expression may be indicative of the Greek-speaking Christians deported by Shapur I from Antioch and other cities during his war against the Romans.
 Constantine's efforts to protect the Persian Christians made them a target of accusations of disloyalty to Sasanians.
 With the resumption of Roman-Sasanian conflict under Constantius II, the Christian position became untenable.
 Zoroastrian priests targeted clergy and ascetics of local Christians to eliminate the leaders of the church.
 A Syriac manuscript in Edessa in 411 documents dozens executed in various parts of western Sasanian Empire.

-In 341, Shapur II ordered the persecution of all Christians.
-In response to their subversive attitude and support of Romans, Shapur II doubled the tax on Christians.
-Shemon Bar Sabbae informed him that he could not pay the taxes demanded from him and his community.
-He was martyred and a forty-year-long period of persecution of Christians began.
+In 341, Shapur II ordered the persecution of all Christians, as a response to their supposed support of Romans.
+Shapur II doubled the tax on Christians, and Shemon Bar Sabbae informed him that he could not pay the taxes demanded from him and his community.
+Sabbae was martyred and a forty-year-long period of persecution against Christians began.
 The Council of Seleucia-Ctesiphon gave up choosing bishops since it would result in death.
 The local mobads – Zoroastrian clerics – with the help of satraps organized slaughters of Christians in Adiabene, Beth Garmae, Khuzistan and many other provinces.

 Yazdegerd I showed tolerance towards Jews and Christians for much of his rule.
 He allowed Christians to practice their religion freely, demolished monasteries and churches were rebuilt and missionaries were allowed to operate freely.
 He reversed his policies during the later part of his reign however, suppressing missionary activities.
 Bahram V continued and intensified their persecution, resulting in many of them fleeing to the eastern Roman empire.
 Bahram demanded their return, beginning the Roman–Sasanian War of 421–422.
 The war ended with an agreement of freedom of religion for Christians in Iran with that of Mazdaism in Rome.
 Meanwhile, Christians suffered destruction of churches, renounced the faith, had their private property confiscated and many were expelled.